Written by Ms Rachel (Ladybird)

 Who is Ms Rachel?

 Ms. Rachel (Rachel Griffin Accurso) started her Songs for Littles series when she noticed her son had a significant speech delay.
-She battled to find media resoources for him, and decided to create her own.
+She battled to find media resources for him, and decided to create her own.
 As a preschool teacher and mother, she wanted to create a slow-paced, interactive show with a focus on language development that incorporated techniques from her son’s speech therapist, and thought it could help other children as well.

 Watch her You Tube videos here.